Deal on U.S. coronavirus aid bill elusive as jobless benefit nears expiration | Health

 He was referring to House Speaker Nancy Pelosi and Senate Democratic Leader Chuck Schumer.
 Schumer answered back, saying a "skinny bill" floated by the White House to provide reduced unemployment benefits did not have the votes to pass the House or the Senate.
 "It's a stunt."

-Treasury Secretary Steven Mnuchin and White House Chief of Staff Mark Meadows have been meeting with Democratic leaders over how best to help the country recover from the COVID-19 pandemic.
+Treasury Secretary Steven Mnuchin and White House Chief of Staff Mark Meadows were expected to meet with Democratic leaders later on Thursday over how to help the country cope with the COVID-19 pandemic.
 Besides the $600-per-week supplemental unemployment benefit expiring Friday, a federal moratorium that prevented housing evictions ended last week, leaving untold numbers of Americans at risk of losing their homes.

 Congress has already passed aid packages totaling $3 trillion to alleviate the effects of the virus, which has killed 150,000 Americans.
 Republicans oppose a Democratic call for nearly $1 trillion to aid state and local governments, while Democrats reject a Republican plan to prevent liability lawsuits for businesses and schools as they reopen during the pandemic.